netease-im/camellia/docs/redis-proxy/redis-proxy.md

 it means if the command is SET, then key.length should not greater than 256, value.length should not greater than 1M.

 ## Multi Write
-proxy support setting multi write type, there are three multi write type to choose:
+proxy support setting multi write mode, there are three multi write mode to choose:
 ### first_resource_only
 it means, when first redis reply, then reply to client, it is the default mode.
 ### all_resources_no_check